-- (a) subject to paragraph (b) of this subsection, paragraph (2)(b) applies in relation to the supply as if the reference in paragraph (2)(b) to the amount (without any allowable discount) that the pharmacist or medical practitioner was entitled to charge under subsection 87(2) were a reference to the general patient charge amount; and - (b) if an amount is charged for the supply under subparagraph 87(2)(e)(ii)-subsection (2) of this section does not apply in relation to the supply.
+- entitled to charge under subsection 87(2) were a reference to the general patient charge amount; and - (b) if an amount is charged for the supply under subparagraph 87(2)(e)(ii)-subsection (2) of this section does not apply in relation to the supply.

-Note: Subparagraph 87(2)(e)(i) allows an approved pharmacist or approved medical practitioner to charge the general patient charge amount (less any allowable discount) for certain supplies.
+Subparagraph 87(2)(e)(i) allows an approved pharmacist or approved medical practitioner to charge the general patient charge amount (less any allowable discount) for certain supplies.
 Subparagraph 87(2)(e)(ii) allows the approved pharmacist or approved medical practitioner to charge a lower amount if the supply is eligible for increased discounting.